jberkman/kOSScripts/README.md

 1. `dd_launch(<inclination>)`

   Launches the vessel into a parking orbit - 10km for non-atmospheric bodies, and about 10km above the atmosphere for atomspheric bodies.
+Only tested on Kerbin so far.

   An optional (approximate) inclination can be specified in degrees.
 90 launches to the north, -90 (or 270) launches to the south.